AwkwardTurtle42/AwkwardTurtle42.github.io/Callings/Blessed of Water.md

 * **Twice Blessed:** Choose a second Water Blessing your Patron grants you.
 * **Liquid Construction:** You can shape water into tools and equipment.
 Weapons deal d8 damage, and armor provides 1 Armor.
 You can maintain a number of items equal to twice the number of Advanced Abilities you have.
 Additionally, step up the damage your water does while using One With the Water offensively.
 * **Watery Tongue:** You can communicate with any creature that claims water as its home.
-* **Water Walk:** You (and any companions you choose to bring with you) may leap into a body of water, and emerge from the most recent body of water you were fully submerged in.
+* **Water Walk:** You (and any companions you choose to bring with you) may leap into a body of water, and emerge from the most recent previous body of water you were fully submerged in.